Gulf Air Flight 072: Accident

-Flight 072 was a short-haul international passenger flight from Egypt's Cairo International Airport to the Bahraini capital of Manama.
-The flight, which would normally take two hours, was scheduled to takeoff at 16:00 local time.
-The crew managed to arrive 25 minutes before the scheduled hour, but they had been directed to the wrong gate by the ground crew and sat in waiting for the remainder of the time.
-After fuming for realizing this, they finally succeeded in arriving at the correct gate approximately more than 50 minutes late of the scheduled takeoff time.
-Flight 072 departed from Cairo at 16:52 local time with 135 passengers and 8 crew on board, with Captain Shakeeb as the pilot flying and First Officer al-Alawi as pilot-not-flying.
+Flight 072 was a short-haul international passenger service operating from Cairo International Airport, Egypt, to Bahrain International Airport in Manama.
+The flight, normally about two hours in duration, was scheduled to depart at 16:00 local time.
+The crew arrived 25 minutes before departure but had been directed to an incorrect gate by ground personnel, resulting in a delay of more than 50 minutes.
+The aircraft eventually departed Cairo at 16:52 with 135 passengers and 8 crew members on board.
+Captain Shakeeb served as pilot flying, with First Officer al-Alawi as pilot monitoring.